SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ];
 ```

-The array defined above will be used in the settings of the **DetailsList** component, as you can see in the *render()* method of the React component, which you need to replace with the following code snippet.
+This array will be used in the settings of the **DetailsList** component, as you can see in the **render()** method of the React component.
+Replace this component with the following code.

 ```TS
   public render(): React.ReactElement<IGraphConsumerProps> {